 FQFT and cohomology

-A -manifold is a pair , where is a closed oriented -manifold (with a choice of base point in each connected component of ), and is a continuous map , called the characteristic map, such that for each base point .
+A -manifold is a pair , where is a closed oriented -manifold (with a choice of base point in each connected component of ), and is a continuous function , called the characteristic map, such that for each base point .

 A -isomorphism between -manifolds, is an isomorphism of the manifolds, preserving the orientation, taking base points into base points and such that .

-If as is often the case, the manifolds under consideration will be differentiable and then ‘isomorphism’ is interpreted as ‘diffeomorphism’, but equally well we can position the theory in the category of PL-manifolds or triangulable topological manifolds with the obvious changes.
+If as is often the case, the manifolds under consideration will be smooth manifolds and then ‘isomorphism’ is interpreted as ‘diffeomorphism’, but equally well we can position the theory in the category of PL-manifolds or triangulable topological manifolds with the obvious changes.
 In fact for some of the time it is convenient to develop constructions for simplicial complexes rather than manifolds, as it is triangulations that provide the basis for the combinatorial descriptions of the structures that we will be using.

 with the obvious characteristic map, .
 With this ‘sum’ operation, becomes a symmetric monoidal category with the unit being given by the empty -manifold, , with the empty characteristic map.
 Of course, this is an -manifold by default.